 On the other hand, \infmax for the independent cascade model with myopic feedback, as well as \infmax for the linear threshold model with both feedback models, are not adaptive submodular.
-In particular, the adaptive greedy algorithm fails to obtain a $(1-1/e)$-approximation for the independent cascade model with myopic feedback~\cite{peng2019adaptive}. \citet{peng2019adaptive} showed that the adaptivity gap for the independent cascade model with myopic feedback is at most $4$ and at least $e/(e-1)$, and they also showed that both the adaptive and non-adaptive greedy algorithms perform a $0.25(1-1/e)$-approximation to the adaptive optimal solution.
-The adaptivity gap for the independent cascade model with full-adoption feedback, as well as the adaptivity gap for the linear threshold model with both feedback models, are still open problems, although there is some partial progress~\cite{chen2019adaptivity}.
+In particular, the adaptive greedy algorithm fails to obtain a $(1-1/e)$-approximation for the independent cascade model with myopic feedback~\shortcite{peng2019adaptive}. \shortciteA{peng2019adaptive} showed that the adaptivity gap for the independent cascade model with myopic feedback is at most $4$ and at least $e/(e-1)$, and they also showed that both the adaptive and non-adaptive greedy algorithms perform a $0.25(1-1/e)$-approximation to the adaptive optimal solution. \shortciteA{d2020improved} improved these results by showing that the adaptivity gap under the same setting is at most $2e/(e-1)\approx3.164$ and non-adaptive greedy algorithms perform a $0.5(1-1/e)$-approximation.
+The adaptivity gap for the independent cascade model with full-adoption feedback, as well as the adaptivity gap for the linear threshold model with both feedback models, are still open problems, although there is some partial progress~\shortcite{chen2019adaptivity,d2020better}.